thepedrodev/thepedrodev/README.md

 I'm a passionate Fullstack Developer sharing my journey and learning experiences.

-🚀 Currently studying at Rocketseat
+🚀 Currently studying at Rocketseat</br>
-🎯 Deepening my knowledge in Fullstack Development
+🎯 Deepening my knowledge in Fullstack Development</br>
-🎓 Preparing for EsPCEx with the goal of studying at IME 💡 Always exploring new technologies and improving my skills
+🎓 Preparing for EsPCEx with the goal of studying at IME</br>
+💡 Always exploring new technologies and improving my skills</br>